nzaman7878/javascript-interview-exercises/README.md

 43 - Create a function that determines wheter a number is Oddish or Evenish.
 A number is Oddish if the sum of all of its digits is odd, and a number is Evenish if the sum of all of its digits is even.If a number is Oddish , return Oddish .
 Otherwise , return Evenish.

 44 - Given a string , reverse all the words which have odd lenght.
 The even lenght words are not changed.

+45 - Create a function that takes an array of objects (groceries) which calculates the total price and returns it as a number.